cherifM/floris-abl/README.md

-The original FLORIS repository can be found at [https://github.com/NREL/floris].

 1. Dyer, A. J. (1974).
 A review of flux-profile relationships.
 Boundary-Layer Meteorology, 7(3), 363-372.
 2. Monin, A. S., & Obukhov, A. M. (1954).
 Basic laws of turbulent mixing in the atmosphere near the ground.
 Tr.
 Akad.
 Nauk SSSR Geofiz.
 Inst, 24(151), 163-187.